Member Login 1-888-263-5556 Email Us

 Retirement homes are regulated by the Retirement Homes Regulatory Authority in accordance with the Retirement Homes Act.
 Other legislation that set standards for retirement homes include the Residential Tenancies Act, the Occupational Health and Safety Act, the Ontario Fire Protection Act, the Personal Health Information Protection Act and College of Nurses standards.
 See more under Acts and Regulation.

-Anyone can apply to live in retirement home but the home may assess medical needs to ensure that they can provide the requisite support level.
+Anyone can apply to live in a retirement home but the home may assess medical needs to ensure that they can provide the requisite support level.
 Some retirement homes offer specialized support for those with Alzheimer’s or other dementias, including a secured area.
 Please check with each home for details.

 Yes, you will be required to sign a lease with the retirement home as set out in the Residential Tenancies Act.